 Oregon had a head start on the rest of the country when it comes to dispensaries.
 It was the first state to decriminalize recreational marijuana back in 1973 (eventually legalizing recreational cannabis in 2014).
 Since then, Portland has led the way in the new look for dispensaries, pioneering the sleek, bright, trendy style typically reserved for Apple stores.

-From the outside, Serra in downtown Portland could be just another shop, but inside it’s a brightly lit space with product carefully displayed in custom cases.
-The name Serra is Italian for ‘greenhouse’ and this theme plays throughout the shop.
-From the shape of the display cases to the living wall that adds a pop of green to the otherwise white walls.
-Complimenting the greenhouse vibe are trendy touches like painted brick walls, exposed steel ceiling beams, and geometric tile flooring.
+From the outside, Serra in downtown Portland could be just another shop, but inside, it’s a brightly lit space with product carefully displayed in custom cases.
+The name Serra is Italian for “greenhouse” and this theme plays throughout the shop.
+From the shape of the display cases to the living wall that adds a pop of green to the otherwise white walls, the entire space feels like a minimalist garden for ganja.
+Complimenting the greenhouse vibes are trendy touches like painted brick walls, exposed black steel ceiling beams, and geometric tile flooring.
 It all makes for a very “Portland” shopping experience.

 For a closer look at Serra, check out our full profile on the place.